MaterializeInc/materialize/doc/user/content/manage/troubleshooting.md

 If there is a very expensive operator that blocks progress for all other operators, it will become visible in the histogram.
-The offending operator will be scheduled much longer at a time compared to other operators.
+The offending operator will be scheduled in much longer intervals compared to other operators, which reflects in the histogram as larger time buckets.
-Therefore the values of the time buckets in the histogram will be much higher compared to the other operators.

 ```sql
 -- Extract raw scheduling histogram information for operators